 Private sector vs. Public sector

-Businesses in the private sector are profit-oriented.
+Private-sector businesses are profit-oriented.
 They are owned and managed by individuals and private companies.
 They produce goods and services to satisfy consumer needs and make money.
-They seek to maximize the wealth of their owners, and to do so successfully, they must win over the competition.
+They seek to maximize their owners’ wealth and, to do so successfully, must win over the competition.

 In contrast, the public sector is not profit-oriented.
 This sector is under government control and provides goods and services to serve the people.
 It provides various public goods, which private companies are unwilling to provide because they are not profitable.
 For this reason, competition is almost non-existent in the public sector and is usually under government monopoly.